 - a.
 Graduate Employees on an active appointment may irrevocably donate up to 50 hours of accrued sick leave to other Graduate Employees on an active appointment. - b.
 A Graduate Employee may receive a one (1) time donation of up to 50 hours of sick leave, either as a donation from a single employee or as a combined donation from multiple employees.
 The University shall not assume any tax liabilities that would otherwise accrue to the employee receiving the donation.
-The Graduate Employee receiving donated leave must use the leave in accordance with the provisions set forth in Section 2 of this Article.
-If the sick leave donation recipient fails to exhaust donated leave for the purpose for which it was donated, the unused leave donations shall be returned to the donating employee(s). - c.
+The Graduate Employee receiving donated leave must use the leave in accordance with the provisions set forth in c.
 Applications for donated leave shall be in writing and sent to the University's Office of Human Resources.
 Donated leave may be used intermittently.
 In cases where a new accrual is received by the Graduate Employee during the leave period, the Graduate Employee's accruals will be used first, prior to the use or continued use of donated leave.